oicr-gsi/dimsum/docs/user_manual/internal/qc_dashboard.md

 ### Start Date

 Displays the case start date and total turn-around time.
-Start date is the earliest receipt date of the tumour sample(s) involved in the case.
+Start date is the earliest receipt date of the receipt sample(s) involved in the case.
 For ongoing cases, the turn-around time is the number of days from the start date until the current date.
 For completed cases, the turn-around time is the number of days from the start date until the Release sign-off.